levinas/SDF-estimates/estimates.md

 ## Summary

 1. List of which similarity blocks have been computed and an estimate for when the entire set might be completed

+   Estimates for the combined 9 soil samples (named soil9) are complete.
+Some estimates are also available for the JGI cow rumen MiSeq dataset.

    - [x] Revised size estimate for the N x N matrix and output size
          N = 1 B; output size: [10 PB, 1000 PB]